linusmossberg/monte-carlo-ray-tracer/README.md

 Instead of the usual constant names, I've opted for more descriptive field names that correspond to the expression that the field value is multiplied with in the quadric equation.
 The `R` field corresponds to J in the quadric equation, i.e. the scalar constant added at the end.
 The value of unspecified constants are set to 0.

 The `bound_dimensions` field specifies the dimensions of the axis-aligned bounding box that the quadric surface is confined to.

-The `origin`, `scale` and `orientation` fields are optional and they are used to transform the quadric surface.
-The `axis` field of the `orientation` object specifies the vector that the surface should be rotated about `angle` degrees (curl right hand rule).

 Quadric surfaces currently do not support emissive materials (the emissive part is simply ignored).